-For additional information on the risks of COVID-19 to the Company's operations, refer to the "Item 1A.
-Risk Factors" section of the Company's 2022 Annual Report.
+For additional information on the risks of COVID-19 to the Company's operations, refer to the "Part I-Item 1A.
+Risk Factors" section of the Company's 2022 Annual Report and "Information Relating to Forward-Looking Statements" in Part I, Item 2 of this Report.